 “is not all fear a slavery?
 What then is the meaning of that more eloquent than wise speech delivered by the accomplished orator Crassus?
 “Snatch us from slavery.”
 What slavery could happen to so illustrious and noble a man?
 Every terror of a weak, a mean, and a dastardly soul is slavery.
 He goes on—”Suffer us not to be the slaves of any (you perhaps imagine that he is now about to assert his liberty.
 Not at all, for what does he add?)—but of you all, to whom we are able and bound to be subservient.”
 He desires not to be free, but to change his master.
 Now we whose souls are lofty, exalted, and intrenched in virtue, neither can, nor ought to be slaves.
 Say that you can be a slave, since indeed you can; but say not that you are bound to be one, for no man is bound to any service, unless it is disgraceful not to render it.
 But enough of this.
 Now let this man consider if he can be a general, when reason and truth must convince him that he is not so much as a freeman.”

-Fear, regret, grief and guilt are all emotions that enslave the mind into a servile state beholden to the passions; but the wise man, that ideal man with his philosophy, is the antithesis of it.
-He has no fear, no regret, no grief and no guilt, what is left is a free mind.
+Fear, regret, grief and guilt are the emotions that enslave the mind shackling it into a servile state.
+Negative states of mind such as those is slavery not liberty because one does not feel free when under their influence – add anxiety and depressions to that list too!
+The wise man however, that ideal man with his philosophy, is the antithesis these states.
+He has no fear, no regret, no grief, no guilt and what is left is a mind free from disorder.
 He does not answer to these emotions because he wholeheartedly knows the liberty of his mind is the most precious thing he has of all!
-With this lengthy conclusion the paradox finally ends.
+With this lengthy conclusion this part of paradox finally ends.